movor/laravel-custom-casts/README.md

 Let's jump to user creation example.
 This will trigger our custom cast logic.

 Assume that we have user controller which will handle user creation.
+You should create this on your own.

+> Code below is just a simple example and should be used as guidance only.

 ```php
 // File: app/Http/Controllers/UserController.php